lambdaclass/concrete/ROADMAP.md

 researches hardware WCET under a fixed target model.
 Backend cost preservation, formal discharge, benchmark infrastructure, and hardware timing are explicit non-goals here.

+   Falsification probes before the machinery: (1) hand-write the symbolic bound for five real functions (HashMap.find_slot, one parse loop, one Vec grow, two others) — if the bounds cannot be stated cleanly for real std code, the cost model is wrong; (2) the step-count vs measured-time correlation experiment on the R-0416–R-0419 workloads — poor correlation kills every timing-adjacent reading early, by design.

 ### Task R-0011